mserykh/web-page/README.md

 - Menu toggler icon (for smaller screens) is a pure CSS icon

-- The user can get a random quote about programming (using this (ProgrammingQuotesApi)[ProgrammingQuotesApi])
+- The user can get a random quote about programming (using this ([ProgrammingQuotesApi](https://programming-quotes-api.herokuapp.com/index.html))

-- Simple subscription form with input validation (it cannot subscribe you).
+- A simple subscription form with the input validation (it cannot subscribe you).
 It shows a modal window if inputs are correct.
-First validation goes after first click, revalidation happens after entering valid data
+First validation goes after the first click, the revalidation happens after entering valid data

 ### Start project locally